celer-network/goCeler-oss/README.md

 2. Fund the newly generated ospks.json address some mainnet ETH.
 3. Update [deploy/mainnet/profile.json](./deploy/mainnet/profile.json) `gateway` field to your Mainnet RPC (eg. https://mainnet.infura.io/v3/xxxxx), `host` filed to the OSP public RPC hostname:port (default rpc port is 10000), `address` field to the OSP ETH address.
 4. Setup OSP: **`osp-setup -profile $GOCELER/deploy/mainnet/profile.json -ks ospks.json -ethpoolamt [ETH amount]`**.
 This step would do two things.
 First, deposit OSP's ETH with amount specified by `-ethpoolamt` into the EthPool for future channel opening and deposits.
 Second, register the OSP on-chain as a state channel network router.
-   - **note**: currently OSP has to use ETH in its account (not EthPool) to initiate an open channel request.
+   - **note**: currently, OSP has to use ETH in its account (not EthPool) to initiate an open channel request.
 EthPool balance is used to accept open channel request from peers.

 ### Run OSP server
 #### Option 1: run OSP using SQLite as storage backend (easier)